hyejinim/Draw2Code/README.md

 # Draw2Code

 Draw2Code is a paper-based computational kit for young children ages five and older to create interactive AR animations.
-You can transform your physical form of a drawing to a virtual sprite that moves across the screen by drawing, coloring, and manipulating paper coding blocks, while learning the basic computational thinking concepts and practices.
+You can transform your physical form of a drawing to a virtual sprite that moves across the screen by drawing, coloring, and manipulating paper coding blocks, while learning basic computational thinking concepts and practices.

 Published in IDC 2021, created by Hyejin Im and Chris Rogers